The art of balancing: Discussion with Simonas Poška

 S: That is a very difficult question.

 E: I know.
 Answer spontaneously.
-Do you need some wine?
+Do you need some more wine?

 S: I cannot answer it just simply...
-I answered already in the previous question, that the personal life and the creative life have to have their own space even though they are connected in many ways, but still they should have their own rooms in your brain, and with that being said, your creativity gets inspired by your personal life also.
-These are one of the ways that they are connected.
-You cannot separate them fully, but still you might go mad if you dedicate yourself fully to it, if you make your whole life just art.
+I answered in the previous question already, that personal life and creative life have to have their own space even though they are connected in many ways, but still, I think they should have their own rooms in your brain.
+But with that being said, your art gets inspired by your personal life and this is one of the ways they are connected.
+You cannot separate them fully, but you might go mad if you abandon one or the other, for example, if you make your whole life just art.

-S: The plans are, that I keep what I have and I treasure what I have.
+S: The plans are to keep and treasure what I have.

 E: Do you have many friends?